Q: What is Amazon Systems Manager?

 Q: Can I track usage and provide access control to specific parameters?

 Yes.
-You can provide granular access control through customized permissions to users and resources (such as instances) for parameters access using AWS Identity and Access Management (IAM).
+You can provide granular access control through customized permissions to users and resources (such as instances) for parameters access using Amazon Identity and Access Management (IAM).
 This means you can control who can access which parameter on what resource.
 You can also set up Amazon CloudWatch Events rules based on parameter change events.
-Additionally, you can also track and audit parameter API calls using AWS CloudTrail.
+Additionally, you can also track and audit parameter API calls using Amazon CloudTrail.

 Q: Can I track changes to parameters?